myrrhkhan/Jupyter-Notebook-COVID-19-data/README.md

-# Jupyter-Notebook-COVID-19-data

-FOR BEST RESULTS, choose master as the branch.
-I have no idea why there is another tree option.

 Uses python and the libraries pandas and matplot lib, as well as data from Johns Hopkins, Google, and Apple, to make graphs via Jupyter Notebook
 (It's pronounced "Jupiter," not "Ju-PIE-ter," kaifergerstrom.)

-There is a link to the Johns Hopkins Repository as a submodule.
-I've been having a little bit of trouble with the submodules, so bear with me here.
-Johns Hopkins official map: coronavirus.jhu.edu Low-key looks inaccurate.
-Google Data: https://www.google.com/covid19/mobility/ Can be downloaded as PDF files or CSV files (as used here).
+Incomplete as of yet.
+I haven't done jack schnit lmao.

+Branch:
-Apple Data: https://www.apple.com/covid19/mobility Can be downloaded as CSV, can't be downloaded as individual PDFs.
+Apple Mobility Data: analyzes Apple's Mobility data, located at https://www.apple.com/covid19/mobility Can be downloaded as CSV, can't be downloaded as individual PDFs.

 To recreate:
 Python download located here: https://www.python.org/downloads/ Be sure to click "Install PIP Commands" during installation.